 On Trustpilot, the OFX vs. CurrencyFair comparison indicates that users of both companies rate them well.
 While CurrencyFair averages at 9.6 out of 10, OFX garners 9.0 out of 10.
 However, this does not mean that using CurrencyFair is always better.
 Before deciding, take time to look at the details.

-To help you make the right decision, I have divided this CurrencyFair vs. OFX comparison into multiple sections:
+To help you make the right decision, this CurrencyFair vs. OFX comparison is divided into multiple sections:

 - Exchange Rates

 Fund Transfer Service Fees

 If you compare the fees charged by CurrencyFair or OFX with bank rates, you will see why banks no longer find as many takers as in past years.
 The fees they assess depend on factors such as the transfer amount, the destination country, and where you live.